HyperspaceAlmanac/HyperspaceAlmanac.github.io/README.md

 I will be trying to make it as professional as possible, but some aspects such as projects are just place holders and not actual projects that I have done.
-Since I am kind of a private person, I will probably not share actual contact information.
+I will limit the contact information shared to places that already link to this github repo.

 # I am going to use images from https://unsplash.com/ to make the website look better.
 I do not own any of the images used, and will use very visible disclaimers when I use